devrand/bayesian_vote_transfer/README.md

 # bayes_vote_transfer
-Use bayesian linear regression to find how many voters for each candidates in first round of election, voted for candidate X in second round?
+Use bayesian linear regression to find how many voters for each candidate in first round of election, voted for candidate X in second round?
 Based on real data from each poll station on Ukrainian presidential election-2019.

 What are the assumptions of a model:
 * all standart assumptions for bayesian linear regression